uclahs-cds/docker-VCFtools/README.md

 This Docker image contains both the C++ and Perl libraries for VCFtools.
 Additionally, tabix is installed in this image.

-The image is located in the Boutros Lab Docker Hub repo: https://hub.docker.com/repository/docker/blcdsdockerregistry/vcftools
+The image can be found in docker-VCFtools' GitHub package page: [here](https://github.com/uclahs-cds/docker-VCFtools/pkgs/container/vcftools)

+---

 # Documentation
 VCFtools main website [here](https://vcftools.github.io/index.html)